melodiaz23/learning-react/README.md

 > When we call `setSelectedTopic`, React "schedules" the state, so the update value will only be available after the app component function executed again.
 >

+### Updating State

+> [!NOTE]
+> In React, when we are updating the state based on the previous value of that state, we should not do it like:
+> `setIsEditing(!isEditing);`
+> Instead, when updating the state based on the previous value of that state, we should pass a function to that state updating function:
+> `setIsEditing( wasEditing => !wasEditing)`
+> This function will be call by React and it will automatically get the **current state value**, at the point of time where this scheduled update is executed.

 ### useEffect

 ```jsx